mlrun/mlrun/docs/howto/remote.md

 # Setting a remote environment <!-- omit in toc -->

-MLRun allows you to use your code on a local machine while running your functions on a remote cluster.
-This tutorial explains how you can set this up.
+You can write your code on a local machine while running your functions on a remote cluster.
+This tutorial explains how to set this up.

 **In this section**
 - [Prerequisites](#prerequisites)